 Fig. 7.
 SAS structure in Shi’s WB model

 However, in this paper, we showed successful structural analysis in the SAS structures with the same class.
-In Section Ⅳ, we calculate the time complexity 219 for this attack, which we can confirm is much lower than the security level 3×260 claimed by Shi.
+In Section Ⅳ, we calculate the time complexity 219 for this attack, which is much lower than the complexity 3×260 claimed by Shi.
 We implemented the attack method proposed in this paper and the execution time measured within 1 second.
-Therefore, our result shows that Shi’s WBC model is prone to be attacked.
+Therefore, our result shows that Shi’s WBC model is suspected to be vulnerable.

 Conclusion

-This paper proposes an efficient structural analysis for S1AS2 with large input/output sizes and different S layers.
+This paper proposes an efficient structural analysis of F=S1AS2 with large input/output sizes and different S layers.
 The purpose of structural analysis is to find a functionally equivalent decryption oracle F*-1 for a given encryption oracle F. We analyze the time complexity for the proposed attack algorithm and prove that it has an extremely low level of security.
-Furthermore, we also experimentally confirm that the attack is possible in less than 1 second with our implementation.
-Therefore, when applied to WBCs with one-wayness properties, the attack can successfully execute attacks within a few seconds depending on the number of look-up tables.
-As a future work, the structural analysis presented in this paper is likely to break one-wayness of WBC scheme with the SAS structure.
+Furthermore, we also experimentally confirm that the attack is possible within one second with our implementation.
+Therefore, when WBC uses S1AS2 as a building block for one-wayness properties, our attack successfully breaks WBC within a few seconds depending on the number of look-up tables.
+As a future work, the structural analysis presented in this paper could break one-wayness of WBC scheme with the SAS structure.

 Acknowledgment